Conditional Selective Inference for the Selected Groups in Panel Data: Simulation Studies

 {\bf DGP 3:} The same as DGP 1, but $u_{it}\sim\frac{\chi_3^2-3}{\sqrt{6}}$.

 {\bf DGP 4 (Dynamic panel AR(1) with two exogenous regressors):} This DGP specifies a dynamic panel model with an autoregressive term and two exogenous regressors

 where the exogenous regressors $x_{it,1}$ and $x_{it,2}$ are independently drawn from the standard normal distribution $\cN(0,1)$, and are mutually independent as well as independent of the error term.
 The initial observation is generated as $y_{i0}=\beta_{i,2}^0x_{it,1}+\beta_{i,3}^0x_{it,2}+\eta_i+u_{i0}$, which guarantees that the time series $(y_{i0},\cdots,y_{iT})$ is strictly stationary.
-Both the individual fixed effects $\eta_i$ and the idiosyncratic errors $u_{it}$ follow standard normal distributions $\cN(0,1)$, and are independent across individuals $i$ and time periods $t$.
-The true number of groups is set to $K^0=3$, with the following group-specific coefficient vectors
+Both the individual fixed effects $\eta_i$ and the idiosyncratic errors $u_{it}$ follow the standard normal distribution $\cN(0,1)$, and are independent across individuals $i$ and time periods $t$.
+The true number of groups is $K^0=3$, with the following group-specific coefficient vectors

 {\bf DGP 5 (Linear panel with $p=4$):} The data are generated as